Best Survival Bandanas | Tested & Reviewed

 *Price at time of publishing; check for price changes or sales.

-Ultimate Survival Technologies (UST) are known for making budget-friendly survival gear for the masses.
+Ultimate Survival Technologies (UST) is known for making budget-friendly survival gear for the masses.
 This bandana fits that description well, solidly getting the job done without any extra cost.
-The 100% cotton bandana is lightweight and made in China.

 The printing did wear off a little after some use in our field testing and after several machine washes.
 Still, the printed information is comprehensive and makes this bandana a solid choice if you are going to stow it in a bug out bag or survival kit.
 It may not withstand everyday use, but the UST Survival Bandana will get you through an emergency or two.